kieranla72/just-backend-test/README.md

 # just-backend-test
 This service is designed to deal with [recording user trips](https://just-insure.slab.com/public/posts/just-backend-exercise-la2d85s9).
 It does this by attempting to follow a hexagonal architecture and DDD principles as much as possible.
 It uses sqlite to store all of the trips made.

+At the end of each class, you will find a function that uses the singleton pattern which initializes the classes.

 ## How to get it running
 ### install
 Run `npm i` to install all of the service dependencies